Venoxity-Development/documentation/plugins/simpleemotes/help-community.md

     visible: false
 ---

-Welcome to the Venoxity Network community page.
+# 🌎 Help & Community

+Welcome to the Venoxity Network community hub—your central resource for support, feedback, and updates.
+Whether you need assistance, want to report an issue, or simply connect with others, you’ll find the right place here.

-Here you’ll find everything you need to get help, share feedback, and stay connected.
-Use the sections below to ask questions, report issues, or join the conversation.
+Use the sections below to quickly find answers, share your thoughts, or join the conversation.
+For real-time help and to connect with the team and other users, consider joining our [Discord community](https://discord.gg/yourinvite).

+---

 ## Get Support

+Find help troubleshooting issues, setup guidance, and answers to your questions.

+---

 ## Provide Feedback

+Share your ideas, report bugs, and request new features.

+---

 ## Frequently Asked Questions (FAQ)

+Browse common questions and quick solutions.

+---

 ## Stay Connected

+Stay up to date with announcements, events, and community discussions.

+---